One of the popular form-building apps is SurveyMonkey. Another platform is SurveyPlanet. It’s not as popular, but it gets the job done.

 Related: SurveyMonkey vs. Typeform

-On both, you can analyze form responses in graphical and tabular formats.
-SurveyPlanet divides the form visualizations into the following two sections:
+On both, you can analyze form responses in graphical formats.
+SurveyPlanet lets you see visualizations in the Question and Participant tabs.

-For example, by configuring the input type for “Single Textbox” questions, you can accept different types of answers, such as a whole number, a decimal number, an email, or a date.
+For example, by configuring the input type for “Single Textbox,” you can accept different answer types, such as numbers, email, date, etc.

-In contrast, SurveyPlanet doesn’t provide many validation rules.
-You can validate the minimum and a maximum number of characters for the “Essay” question, but for all the other questions, you can only set “Required” validation.
+In contrast, SurveyPlanet doesn’t provide many rules.
+You can set the total character limit for the “Essay” field, but the rest only have the “Required” option.

 Related: SurveyMonkey vs. Microsoft Forms

-SurveyMonkey has around 100 templates, but only 20 are available for free.
+Templates are a part of the SurveyPlanet vs. SurveyMonkey battle.
+SurveyMonkey has around 100 templates, but only 20 are free.
 You find quizzes, market research, events, and education templates.

 Contrarily, SurveyPlanet does not have full-form templates.
-Each template contains a specific set of questions from which we can select and import questions into our forms.
+Each template contains a specific set of questions to import into a form.

 The template questions are divided into customer feedback, education, public sector, and workplace.